Just updating so we can keep the blog! COME on readers - add your thoughts!

 Birds Without Wings Louis de Bernieres

-The Art of Racing in the Rai Garth Stein
+The Art of Racing in the Rain Garth Stein

 These and more book will be discussed on June 16th - at Lu's house -